 5Click Next.

-6Enter your organization ID, then click Submit.
+6Enter your organization ID, and click Submit.

 You can monitor the status of the job on the My Jobs page.
-For more information about monitoring jobs, see Monitor Jobs.
+For more information about monitoring jobs, see Monitoring jobs.